The application-development process may start with your company looking to

 Increase scale, complexity, performance

-expected in your production environment.
-Input size affects not just
+production environment.
+Input size affects not just solution times but

-solution times but also the time and memory usage required to build the
+also the time and memory usage required to build the model.
+As your

-model.
-As your model’s size increases, so does the importance of optimally
+model’s size increases, so does the importance of optimally building the

 Consider various techniques to reduce problem size: